saturnism/spring-on-gcp-gitbook/deployment/kubernetes/load-balancing/external-load-balancing.md

 helloworld   *       ...
 80      81s
 ```

-However, Ingress will be configuring many Google Cloud components behind the scenes for a global load balancer, so it'll take a few minutes before the address is accessible.
+Many Google Cloud components are being configured behind the scenes to enable global load balancing.
+It'll take a few minutes before the address is accessible.
 Use `kubectl describe` to see the current status:

 ```bash
 kubectl describe ingress helloworld